JAlcocerT/JAlcocerT/content/blog/dev-email.md

 | Audience           | Agencies, startups, solopreneurs for outreach   | Agencies, businesses, marketing teams for scheduling/content management |
 | Open Source        | Yes                                              | Yes                                                     |

-So, while they are similar as open-source social media tools, GrowChief focuses on outreach and engagement automation, whereas Postiz offers a broader social media management and scheduling experience with strong AI-driven content creation features.[1][2][3][4]
+So, while they are similar as open-source social media tools, GrowChief focuses on outreach and engagement automation, whereas Postiz offers a broader social media management and scheduling experience with strong AI-driven content creation features.

+If you read the [sample.env](https://github.com/growchief/growchief/blob/main/.env.example), you might recognize:

+- Apollo leads
+OPENAI_API_KEY
+RESEND_API_KEY=""
+EMAIL_PROVIDER=""
+EMAIL_FROM_NAME=""
+EMAIL_FROM_ADDRESS=""
+NEWSLETTER_PROVIDER=""

+If it does not already, Growchief should sounds to you to a lead enrichment and/or sales pipeline companion.

 ### Selfhosting Email?

 The first question should be whether we should or not.

-But providing you want, there are few options:
+But providing you want, there are few options: *For open-source or closer to open-source alternatives to Mailtrap, these stand out*

+- MailHog: A lightweight, open-source email testing tool with a web interface, great for catching and viewing emails in dev environments.
+- MailDev: Similar to MailHog, built with Node.js, easy to run locally for testing.
+- Papercut and MailCatcher: Other open-source SMTP servers and email testing tools, mostly used for development and testing phases.

+These open-source tools are typically easier to self-host and modify than proprietary solutions like Mailtrap but usually lack advanced monitoring or deliverability analytics.[4][5]

+In summary:
+- Amazon SES excels in scalability and cost for high-volume senders but requires technical setup.
+- Mailtrap is among the easiest to configure for developers focusing on testing.
+- MailHog and similar tools are the best open-source options for local email testing environments.

+This should help balance ease of use, open-source preference, and scalability needs based on the specific use case.

 Probably not recommended for 99.999% of us.